 Best System Boiler for a 5 Bedroom House: The Winner

-It might have the more expensive price tag but the Vaillant EcoTEC plus 637 is a more suitable model for a large 5 bedroom house.
+It might have a more expensive price tag but the Vaillant EcoTEC plus 637 is a more suitable model for a large 5 bedroom house.

-It also offers the longer warranty which is great for piece of mind if any issues do occur.
+It also offers a longer warranty which is great for peace of mind if any issues do occur.

 Best Regular Boiler for a Large House: Ideal vs Worcester Bosch

 Regular boilers also recognised as the traditional boilers are the perfect system for homes with a high demand for heating and hot water.

 You should seriously consider installing one if you live in a 5 bedroom house.